freewind-demos/java-travis-demo/README.md

 We don't need to specify settings for maven project, since travis will run it by default with:

-Travis uses `openjdk8` for default.

 ```
 mvn test -B
 ```

+Travis uses `openjdk8` by default.

 Status: ![CI](https://travis-ci.org/java-demos/java-travis-demo.svg?branch=master)